 Like hummus, falafel is high in protein.
 It’s also a good source of soluble fiber, which is said to help lower LDL (bad) cholesterol.

-ⓘ TIP: You can reduce the calories by making it at home in the oven.
+ⓘ TIP: Falafel is available in many stores.
+You can reduce the calories by using an air fryer or making it at home in the oven.

 Tabouleh is one of the best Middle Eastern side dishes.
 Also known as tabouli, it offers a full range of bold flavors, and if you are looking for low-fat vegetarian food then this is the best, as long as gluten isn’t an issue.